 What does IoT mean?

-It works as long as there are devices with the required hardware to connect to the Internet and the minimum telecommunications infrastructure that supports it.
+It works as long as there are devices with the required hardware to connect to the Internet and a telecommunications infrastructure that supports it.

-It is estimated that at least 26 billion units will operate with IoT by 2020, so there are already cameras, lamps, locks, thermostats, refrigerators and other appliances controlled by the network.
+It is estimated that at least 26 billion units will operate with IoT by 2020, so there are already many cameras, lamps, locks, thermostats, refrigerators and other appliances connected to the network.

 The essence of its architecture is to link the real world with the virtual, in addition to helping companies manage the security and connectivity of devices while collecting data from computers, linking them with backend systems, building IoT applications and shielding interoperability.

-The data exploited in each intelligent device is used in real time, with predictive analytics and Big Data coming into play; automated learning also gives context to each data and produces actions without the need for human intervention.
+The data exploited in each intelligent device is used in real time, with predictive analytics and Big Data coming into play; automated learning also delivers context and produces actions without the need for human intervention.

 Advantages of IoT

 This technology entails new business models and, therefore, new revenue models.
-Traditional ways are being left behind, as IoT brings incredible opportunities for companies to offer real-time sensor data and information services.
+IoT brings incredible opportunities for companies to offer real-time sensor data and information services.

 It is efficient for automating business and manufacturing processes, as well as remotely controlling operations, conserving resources and optimizing supply chains.

-The Internet of Things boosts the productivity of the workforce and generates satisfaction in various areas of work because apart from automatizing routine tasks into, it accelerates the process of decision-making and communications.
+The Internet of Things boosts the productivity and effectiveness of the workforce in many ways because beyond automating routine tasks, it also accelerates the process of decision-making and communications.

 With IoT, companies can offer an enhanced experience to customers: in addition to being useful, the products and services related to it have attractive physical and digital characteristics, and they can also be customized.